aistabci/abci-docs/en/docs/abci-cloudstorage/publishing-datasets.md

 :
 ```

-Since `--acl public-read` option enables public read access, the data can be accessed by anyone from the outside of ABCI.
+Since `--acl public-read` option enables public read access, the data can be accessed with URLs such as "https://example-dataset.s3.abci.ai/sensor1/0001.dat" by anyone from the outside of ABCI.

 ## 2. Registration Application